NERSC/spack-infrastructure/README.md

 There is a document [Spack E4S Issues on Permlutter](https://docs.google.com/document/d/1jWrCcK8LgpNDMytXhLdBYpIusidkoowrZAH1zos7zIw/edit?usp=sharing) outlining current issues with spack.
 If you need access to document please contact **Shahzeb Siddiqui**.

+## Slack Webhook

+In several job scripts, we push an automated message to a Slack channel.
+This action requires a Webhook URL which must be saved as a secret.
+The secret is called `SLACK_WEBHOOK`.

 ## Contact

 If you need elevated privledge or assistance with this project please contact one of the maintainers: